somagaze/liewphohl-site/_tabs/liewphedia.md

 ### What You Will Gain.

 You'll learn several very specific, highly unqualified assertions, much in the same way a damp sponge absorbs hubris.
-Topical substance wrung to completion, replete with trial and no error (as long as you concede the defintion of "error" is wrong).
-Have funn (the first "n" is slient, like in "knuckle").
+Topical substance wrung to completion, replete with trial and no error (as long as you concede the definition of "error" is wrong).
+Have funn (the first "n" is silent, like in "knuckle").

 ### What You Will Lose.